BrentBaccala/ModernIntegration/README.md

 Chapter 6 covers the exponential extension.

-Chapter 7, which begins the discussion of Abelian integrals, is somewhat readable but quite incomplete.
+Chapter 7 begins discussion of the algebraic extension by introducing classical algebraic curve theory

-Chapter 8, covering Good Reduction, which is the most technically challenging part of the theory, is only a sketch.
+Chapter 8 covers the integration of Abelian integrals, stating the Risch theorem without proof.

-Chapter 9, covering algebraic extensions in general, is also only a sketch.
+Chapter 9 proofs the Risch Theorem (currently only a sketch).

-The current draft PDF is available [here](http://www.freesoft.org/ModernIntegration/ModernIntegration.pdf)
+Chapter 10, covering algebraic extensions in general, is also only a sketch.

 ## Building from source